kevindelord/kevindelord.github.io/_posts/2016-06-29-code-quality.md

 ## No magic numbers

-No magic numbers in any case, by any chance.
-It has to be or dynamic from an outlet, or calculated.
+A very simple rule, one should never ever write nor use magic numbers.
+Numeric values should be either dynamic (from an IBOutlet) or calculated.

-If, somehow, it is absolutely NOT possible, then create a constant in the constants file inside a structure.
+If, somehow, it is absolutely NOT possible, then use a constant set in the constants file inside a structure.

 The following example show how to create such structures.